Like a Sunflower in the Rain

 Dunno, really.
 Vuga says.
 They found her semiconscious on the floor in her room.
 His big arms are clasped around each other and he’s staring at her in a supervisory way.

 Oh . . .
 She’s sure looking better now.

-She doesn’t as much as acknowledge me a bit.
-Just talks really fast, switching between English and French.
-I can’t hear most of what she’s saying but I know damn well they’re mostly nonsense.
-Standing there within the range of Vuga’s charms, I start to reflect on her profound strangeness: All the inconsistencies in her behaviours; the times she hit me for silly reasons; her periodical irrationalities; the spontaneity of her madness.
+She doesn’t as much acknowledge me a bit.
+She just talks really fast, switching between English and French.
+I can’t hear most of what she’s saying but I know they’re mostly nonsense.
+Standing there within the range of Vuga’s charms, I start to reflect on her profound strangeness: all the inconsistencies in her behaviour, the times she hit me for silly reasons, her periodical irrationalities, the spontaneity of her madness.
 I used to think her crazy, but for most of my life, I’d seen crazy, met crazy, fucked with crazy, and this is not crazy.

 She’s insane, I say suddenly.
 To myself, but loud enough for Vuga to hear.

 What?
 He says, looking at me.
 More of, sizing me up, as if daring me to say it again.

 I stiffen up and repeat, with the gravest voice I can muster, loud enough for just him to hear: